SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 |--------------|---------|---------|
 | Class        | `Table, TableCell, TableRow, TableColumn` | Moved |

-- The Table, TableCell, TableRow, TableColumn used to be part of the `@ui5/webcomponents` have been moved to a new package `@ui5/webcomponents-compat`.
+- The Table, TableCell, TableRow, and TableColumn that used to be part of the `@ui5/webcomponents` have been moved to a new package `@ui5/webcomponents-compat`.
 The classes are moved, but the tag names and the APIs remain the same.

 If you previously used the Table from `@ui5/webcomponents`:
 ```ts